 IKB involves extensive offending against the domestic laws of many Mediterranean countries and international legislation such as the Wildlife Trade (CITES) Regulations.
 In so far as it is occurring within the EU, it also breaches the obligations of member countries under the Wild Birds Directive (No 2009/147/EC), the longest standing EC environmental directive.

-The workshop for Government Prosecutors on the Illegal Killing, Taking and Trade of Migratory Birds in the Mediterranean Region aims to train prosecutors and investigators of countries in the Mediterranean who have current responsibilities for bird/wildlife enforcement.
+The workshop for Government Prosecutors on the Illegal Killing, Taking and Trade of Migratory Birds in the Mediterranean Region aimed to train prosecutors and investigators of countries in the Mediterranean who have current responsibilities for bird/wildlife enforcement.

 The workshop is a joint initiative between the European Network of Prosecutors for the Environment (ENPE) and the Convention on Migratory Species, UNEP/CMS.
-The workshop will be hosted by the ENPE Life Project “Wildlife Crime” Working Group in cooperation with CMS with support of the European Commission at the National Centre for Environmental Education (CENEAM) in Valsaín, Segovia, Spain.
+The workshop was hosted by the ENPE Life Project “Wildlife Crime” Working Group in cooperation with CMS with support of the European Commission at the National Centre for Environmental Education (CENEAM) in Valsaín, Segovia, Spain.

 LIFE 14 GIE/UK/000043

 With the contribution of the LIFE financial instrument of the European Community

-The European Commission were recognized as Champion Plus for their generous support and commitment towards addressing Illegal Killing, Taking and Trade of Migratory Birds in the Mediterranean for the period 2015-2018.
+The European Union was recognized as Champion Plus for their generous support and commitment towards addressing Illegal Killing, Taking and Trade of Migratory Birds in the Mediterranean for the period 2018 - 2023.
 This activity has been funded with the contribution granted by the European Commission under the Migratory Species Champion Programme and through the Global Public Goods and Challenges (GPGC Programme) Cooperation Agreements with UNEP.

 09 May 2018 to 11 May 2018